George-Altmann/George-Altmann.github.io/_news/announcement_3.md

 related_posts: false
 ---

-The Yang Baxter Equation and all that, Bedlewo, Poland.
+The Yang Baxter Equation and all that, Będlewo, Poland.